 Complaints Trend: Very Low Complaints History

-We researched Mutual of Omaha’s complaint history with the National Association of Insurance Commissioners’ (NAIC) National Complaint Index report and their results are good, they have very few complaints, below the expected norm for an insurance company of their size.
-Their complaint trend for 2019 was 0.58 across all their product lines, they average about 50 complaints a year with state regulators, which is very low considering that they have a premium volume of over $2.6 billion.
+We researched Mutual of Omaha’s complaint history with the National Association of Insurance Commissioners (NAIC) National Complaint Index report and their results are good, they have very few complaints, below the expected norm for an insurance company of their size.
+Their complaint trend for 2019 was 0.65 across all their product lines, with about 50 complaints a year with state regulators, which is very low considering that they have a premium volume of over $2.6 billion.
 This rating has been consistently good for the past 3 years.

 Mutual Perks Value Added Program